fidojs/fidojs-kennel/kennel/presentation-slides/slide-2.md

 @parent presentation
-@page slide-2 Documenting a JavaScript Module
+@page slide-2 JavaScript Module: Class Syntax
-@description That is using the class syntax.
+@description How do we document a module that is using class syntax?

 @body